Perry World House Graduate Fellows

 The core objectives of the program are:

-- To strengthen students’ abilities to clearly and effectively communicate their research to policy audiences.
+• To strengthen students’ abilities to clearly and effectively communicate their research to policy audiences, and learn key skills from the multidisciplinary field of foreign policy that they can integrate into their ongoing research at Penn.

-- To build a long-term community among graduate students, Perry World House faculty, and global policy experts.
+• To build a long-term community among graduate students, Perry World House faculty, and global policy experts and leaders.

 The program will consist of the following components:

-- Policy Seminar: The seminar will meet every two or three weeks and will have two core components:
+1. Policy Seminar Sessions: The seminar sessions will meet every two or three weeks and will have three core components:

-- Research presentations: Students will talk about their research ideas and practice presenting their work to a more general audience.
+3. Research presentations: Students will talk about their research ideas and practice presenting their work to a more general audience.
 Modeled on a dissertation seminar, this will be faculty-led and have opportunities for students to receive both substantive and stylistic feedback on their work.
-PWH visiting fellows will be encouraged to attend to give further feedback from a policy perspective.
+Top-level visitors to Perry World House will also be encouraged to attend to give further feedback from a policy perspective.
+These sessions will be concentrated in the spring semester.

-- Policy Simulation: Opportunities to participate in interactive policy games and mock negotiations will also be provided.
+3. Policy Simulation and Interactive Learning: Opportunities to participate in interactive policy games, simulated diplomatic and/or U.S. National Security Council meetings, and mock negotiations will also be provided.

 Selection

-We will conduct an annual competitive selection process open to graduate students engaged or interested in engaging in global policy-relevant research in any academic discipline but with a preference for research relevant to the PWH thematic areas of climate change, democracy, human rights, and security.
+We will conduct a competitive selection process open to Ph.D. and master’s level students engaged or interested in engaging in global policy-relevant research in any academic discipline but with a preference for research relevant to the PWH thematic areas of climate, democracy, human rights, and security.
+Students from non-policy disciplines should demonstrate their work’s applicability to these research themes, and how they intend to apply their research to it.
+Both policy-curious students and students who find Perry World House as their natural intellectual home on campus are encouraged to apply.
 Selection will be based on depth and global policy relevance of research, intellectual rigor, and potential impact on policy discussions.

 Application Instructions

-- A statement of interest of 450-600 words explaining what you hope to gain from your participation in this program
+• A statement of interest of no more than500 words explaining what you hope to gain from your participation in this program

-- A statement of 400-600 words that describes how your research is or potentially is relevant to global policy.
+• A statement of no more than 500 words that describes how your research is or potentially is relevant to global policy.

 Please note that incomplete applications will not be considered.
 Include your last name in all uploaded documents (e.g., “Smith_CV.pdf”).